-- With %-similar-wanted set to 75%, decrease the number of households, for example to 1500, then increase it to, say, 2400. - Now you can see that the pattern becomes much clearer and more striking if we increase the number of households so there are very few free patches.
+- With %-similar-wanted set to 75%, decrease the number of households, for example a density of 70% and then increases it to, say, 90%. - Now you can see that the pattern becomes much clearer and more striking if we increase the number of households.

-- It is also striking that the system now usually segregates into only one cluster of each color (remember, the boundaries are toroidal). - What might be the reason for this?
-When you see this pattern emerge, note that small clusters, with their strongly curved boundaries, usually do not survive unless they manage, by chance, to develop longer sections of their boundary that are more or less straight. - This suggests a hypothesis: that straight boundaries create spatial configurations that make the nearby households less sensitive to the influence of single neighbors of the opposite color; there will always be enough of one's own kind to keep the proportion of unlike neighbors below the intolerance level.
+- It is also striking that the system now usually segregates into only one cluster of each color.
+What might be the reason for this? - Note that small clusters, with their strongly curved boundaries, usually do not survive unless they manage, by chance, to develop longer sections of their boundary that are more or less straight. - This suggests a hypothesis: straight boundaries create spatial configurations that make the nearby households less sensitive to the influence of single neighbors of the opposite color; there will always be enough of one's own kind to keep the proportion of unlike neighbors below the intolerance level.